AmrMohamad/PyKanban/README.md

 #### For Create Table

-It will ask you the name of new table to create a new folder in <code>./pykanban/data/</code> folder contains all new table data and the table be saved in csv file like this <code>latest.csv</code>.<br> After that, it starts asking you for the details of the table
+It will ask you for the name of the new table to create a new folder in <code>./pykanban/data/</code> folder containing all new table data and the table be saved in a CSV file like this <code>latest.csv</code>.<br> After that, it starts asking you for the details of the table

 Input: